 Discipline is seen as an integral part of a child's development.
 Because of our concern for the development of each child, there will be times when students will be corrected.
-The forms of correction used at Olivet Christian College include school detentions or in-school suspension.
+The forms of correction used at Olivet Christian College include school detentions and out of school suspension.

 We do not administer Corporal Correction.